htetpaihtun/docker-for-my-friends/chapter-4/README.md

 > You should try and play around different containers using basic Linux commands such as `bash`, `ps`, `ls`, `apt`,`hostname` and more via `docker exec -it` and `docker attach` to make youself familiar with containers.
 > Also don't forget to visit https://docs.docker.com/reference/ and use `docker --help` everything you need is there.

+Furthermore, we will investigate their lifecycle.

+---

+#### Stopping Containers Gracefully.

+As I mentioned before, when you kill a container with `docker container rm` the container is killed without warning.
+The procedure is quite violent and poor container has no chance to complete its process and therefore, can't exit gracefully.

+Under the hood, it's all about sending Linux/POSIX signals.
+- `docker container stop` command sends a SIGTERM signal to main process inside container (PID 1).
+  This gives container a chance to stop its process and finish its life-cycle gracefully.
+  If the container doesn't stop within some amount of time, Docker sends SIGKILL signal.
+- `docker cotainer rm` command sends SIGKILL commands straight.

+---

+#### Restart policies

+The thing about modularizing your application and running as one-of processes in container is it becomes easier to track in lower level but then when you are scaling up (what you defintitely want and in microservice architecture) it also becomes extremely harder to manage.
+When you are managing micro-services, to avoid higher level complexities, you might want your system to have some sort of self-healing nature.
+Thus, giving your containers to have self-healing nature is the key in managing micro-services.

+Restart policies are applied per-container, and can be configured imperatively on the command line as part of docker-container run commands, or declaratively in YAML files for use with higher-level tools such as Docker Swarm, Docker Compose, and Kubernetes.

+In Docker, following restart policies exist;
+- always
+- unless-stopped
+- on-failed

 ---